swiftlang/swift-docc/README.md

 ### Invoking `docc` from Swift Package Manager

 You can also test a locally built version of Swift-DocC using Swift Package Manager CLI.
-SwiftPM will try to read `DOCC_EXEC` environment variable value, and use the path you provded if it's set.
+The Swift-DocC SwiftPM plugin will try to read `DOCC_EXEC` environment variable value, and use the path you provded if it's set.

-  1. In your test `Package.swift`, add a dependency on [`Swift-DocC Plugin`](https://github.com/apple/swift-docc-plugin).
+  1. In your project's `Package.swift`, add a dependency on the [`Swift-DocC Plugin`](https://github.com/apple/swift-docc-plugin).
-  2. Set `DOCC_EXEC` environment variable and run documentation generation command like this:
+  2. Set the `DOCC_EXEC` environment variable and run the documentation generation
+     command:

+        ```bash
-        `DOCC_EXEC=/path/to/docc swift package generate-documentation`
+        DOCC_EXEC=/path/to/docc swift package generate-documentation
+        ```

 ## Using `docc` to build and preview documentation